PadishahIII/RFGuess/Readme.md

 ## Journal
+### Representation Resolver(8.16)
+1. Convert all dataviews into datatable(I found queries on dataview behave too slow)
+2. Resolver.`getInstance`(load all data in database) succeed in about 4s
+3. Resolver.`resolve` which is main algorithm succeed
+4. Build datatable `pwrepresentation_unique` to store the unique representation and structure of every password string

 ### Database build(8.15)
 1. Adjust `PIIVector` and `Tag` to adapt to express *representationStructure*
 2. Add *representationStructure* field in datatables
 3. Complete representation extraction
+4. Refactor all DatabaseTransformers with `Singleton`
+5. Move all datastructures in `Parsers.PIIParser` to `Parser.PIIDataTypes`

 ### Database build(8.14)
 1. Scripts/databaseInit.py: in `LoadDataset` method, add pii field format check before insert into datatable